jaredpatchett/CFB-Model/README.md

   `export_dashboard_data.py` already does for the dashboard, not a shared ID).
 Left as a clearly-marked next step rather than silently guessed at.
+- **CLV tracking is brand new and unvalidated against real data** (see "How the models work" above) — it's been tested against synthetic snapshots and a mocked closing-line fetch, confirming the join/sign-convention math is correct, but it hasn't graded a single REAL pick yet, since the season hasn't started.
+The `docs/data/clv_results.json` note field and the dashboard panel are both designed to say nothing (rather than show placeholder zeros) until at least one tracked game has actually been played — treat the first few weeks' numbers as "does this look sane" checks, not a verdict, the same "under N graded samples, don't read into it" caution as the ATS backtest above, just with a much smaller N needed before CLV starts being informative.

 ## Next steps worth prioritizing

-1. Track closing-line value (CLV) over time, not just win/loss — CLV is a better early signal of whether a model has real edge than a small sample of bet outcomes, and would help sanity-check whether the ~61% ATS backtest number is real skill or still something to be suspicious of.
-2. Once real games are played, spot-check the props player-name matching (`src/features/live_player_features.py`) against actual PrizePicks output — it's untested against real name-format differences between PrizePicks and CFBD, by necessity (this dev environment can't reach either API directly).
+1. Once real games are played, spot-check the props player-name matching (`src/features/live_player_features.py`) against actual PrizePicks output — it's untested against real name-format differences between PrizePicks and CFBD, by necessity (this dev environment can't reach either API directly).
 Add a hand-verified alias table if real mismatches turn up, the same way `TEAM_ALIASES` was added for team names.
-3. Weather/CORE ratings are wired into the trained in-season model but not the preseason estimator (`fair_odds.py`) or the props model — worth revisiting once there's a full season of props data to see whether opponent-adjusted defense (already used for props via `attach_opponent_defense`) should also switch to CORE's opponent adjustment instead of raw success-rate stats.
+2. Weather/CORE ratings are wired into the trained in-season model but not the preseason estimator (`fair_odds.py`) or the props model — worth revisiting once there's a full season of props data to see whether opponent-adjusted defense (already used for props via `attach_opponent_defense`) should also switch to CORE's opponent adjustment instead of raw success-rate stats.
-4. Wire `predict_week.py` the same way `run_backtest.py` was just wired, so it scores this week's live lines against the trained model, not just historical ones.
+3. Wire `predict_week.py` the same way `run_backtest.py` was just wired, so it scores this week's live lines against the trained model, not just historical ones.
+4. Once real picks start grading in `docs/data/clv_results.json`, watch whether CLV and ATS backtest performance point the same direction — if they diverge (e.g. good ATS record but negative CLV, or vice versa), that itself is a useful signal worth digging into rather than trusting either number alone.

 ## Disclaimer